 If I don’t record the treasures of our lives, who will?

 At one time I was sharing a Project Life layout each week, but my blog sort of headed in a different direction.
-My DIY hubby and I started seriously updating our 1950’s ranch home about two and a half years ago.
+My husband and I started seriously updating our 1950’s ranch home about two and a half years ago.
 Our den makeover was the impetus for a steady stream of both cosmetic (like our family gallery wall) and larger projects (our small bathroom remodel).

 Somewhere along the way I stopped sharing my passion for Project Life, but today I’m back!